 The legislative framework in Ireland is well developed.
-The Communications Regulation (Amendment) Act, 2007 came into force in 2007.
-This Act essentially transfers the powers previously available to the Minister for Communications under the Electronic Commerce Act, 2000 (but never exercised by him) to ComReg, with some limited but important amendments and additions.
+The Communications Regulation (Amendment) Act, 2007 essentially transfers the powers previously available to the Minister for Communications under the Electronic Commerce Act, 2000 (but never exercised by him) to ComReg, with some limited but important amendments and additions.